sech1p/AppleMusic_Discord_RPC/README.md

 This Presence is rarely updated, expect new releases every few months.

+Don't use app bundle from `Applications/` folder in repository, it's only part for building the real bundle!
+You can find it in [releases](https://github.com/sech1p/AppleMusic_Discord_RPC/releases) section!

 ## ➕ Features

 * You can show the world the music you taste without delay.